-Machine Shop Practice
+MACH 100 3 UNITS Machine Shop Practice

 This is a basic course in machine tool technology that satisfies the degree requirement for welding and DDGT.
-This course develops skills in the use of precision measuring instruments and provides students with an overview of the operations of the lathe, drill press, vertical milling machine, horizontal milling machine, surface grinder and computer numerical controlled (CNC)machines.
-CSU
+This course develops skills in the use of precision measuring instruments and provides students with an overview of the operations of the lathe, drill press, vertical milling machine, horizontal milling machine and surface grinder.